-The TI is not allowed to organize corporate social responsibility (CSR) actions or support any physical or judicial person.
+The tobacco industry is not allowed to organize CSR activities or support any physical or judicial person.
 Georgia has no regulations regarding charity.
-This means that it is possible for the TI to make donations as long as there is no promotion of their company or their tobacco products.
-During COVID-19, all transnational tobacco corporations working in Georgia (British American Tobacco [BAT], Japan Tobacco International [JTI] and Philip Morris International [PMI]) donated to the special StopCov Fund at US \$30,000 each, and in the process promoted their business, ignoring the fact that it is responsible for the death of 11,400 Georgians every year.
+This means that it is possible for tobacco companies to make donations as long as there is no promotion of their company or their deadly products.
+During COVID-19, all transnational tobacco corporations working in Georgia (BAT, Japan Tobacco International [JTI] and Philip Morris International [PMI]) donated to the special StopCov Fund at US \$30,000 each, and in the process promoted their business although they are responsible for the death of 11,400 Georgians every year.